 First Aid and Medication

 First aid boxes should be kept in a safe accessible place, where the people who need to get access to them can do so.
+The first aid box may be looked at during an unannounced visit.

 You should always assess the situation and in a medical emergency, send for medical help and an ambulance or the police if this is needed.